MILITARY CUSTODY AND CHILD SUPPORT

 - Where should I file, if I live in Oklahoma City, but we are stationed at Fort Sill, Tinker Air Force Base, Vance Air Force Base, McAlester Ammunition Plant, or another location in Oklahoma?

 An Oklahoma family law attorney without military divorce experience may not be able to advise you on these issues unique to military divorce and military custody cases.
-John Cannon, founder of Cannon Law Firm, is a currently serving judge advocate in the Oklahoma National Guard and can assist service members or service member’s spouses in military child custody and military divorce cases across Oklahoma.
+John Cannon, founder of CANNON & ASSOCIATES, is a currently serving judge advocate in the Oklahoma National Guard and can assist service members or service member’s spouses in military child custody and military divorce cases across Oklahoma.
 Our firm will be with you every step of the way through the complex issues involved in military divorce, military child custody, and military child support cases.

 Military Child Support